Steve's Bot

 What comes back first?

-A short fit check, the likely first scope, and any missing detail only if something blocks the next step.
+A short first reply on whether the work fits, what should be tackled first, and any missing detail only if something blocks the next step.

 • A page that needs a clearer offer, structure, or CTA path.